REAL ESTATE

 - California, 1998

 Mr. Kushner was born and raised in Long Beach, California.
-He obtained his undergraduate degree from the University of California at Berkeley where he was inducted into Phi Beta Kappa in his third year and graduated with High Distinction the following year.
+He obtained his undergraduate degree from the University of California at Berkeley, where he was inducted into Phi Beta Kappa in his third year and graduated with High Distinction and honors the following year.
 Mr. Kushner then attended law school at the University of California at Los Angeles.
-After moving to Orange County, Mr. Kushner honed his skills at two of Orange County’s most respected law firms before striking out on his own.
-From there, Mr. Kushner quickly earned a reputation as a formidable and skilled trial and transactional lawyer in the areas of business and real estate law, as well as an entertaining and informative lecturer on various trending topics.
+After moving to Orange County, Mr. Kushner honed his skills at two of Orange County’s most respected law firms before striking out on his own in 2005.
+From there, he quickly earned a reputation as a formidable and skilled trial and transactional lawyer in the areas of business and real estate law, as well as an engaging and informative lecturer on emerging legal issues.

-Mr. Kushner’s practice areas currently include business transactions, franchise law, corporate governance, labor and employment, real estate transactions, and entertainment law.
-In the business/corporate arena, Mr. Kushner has substantial experience in structuring and negotiating complex commercial transactions and drafting all manner of business related contracts.
-Mr. Kushner’s corporate transactional practice includes general representation of large, well-established companies, as well as start-ups and family owned businesses.
-In recent years, Mr. Kushner expanded his corporate transactional practice to include multi-national businesses located in China, Canada, New Zealand, Australia, and Hong Kong.
+In addition to his unmatched expertise in California HOA law, Mr. Kushner’s practice areas also include business transactions, franchise law, corporate governance, labor and employment, real estate transactions, and entertainment law.
+In the business and corporate arena, he brings substantial experience structuring and negotiating complex commercial transactions and drafting a wide range of business-related agreements.
+His corporate transactional practice includes the representation of large, established companies, as well as start-ups and family-owned businesses.

 Education